Anomalous Hall Effects in Chiral Superconductors: Anomalous Hall Transport

 \subsection{Impurity-Induced Anomalous Transport}

-Here we consider zero-field Hall transport resulting from electron-impurity interactions in the bulk of the superconductor, which we show are easily several orders of magnitude larger than the edge contribution.
-There are theoretical predictions for the impurity-induced anomalous thermal Hall effect in chiral superconductors, based on point-like impurities.\cite{Arfi:1988,Li:2015,Yip:2016} As we show, the point-like impurity model, which includes only s-wave quasiparticle-impurity scattering, predicts zero Hall response except for Chern number $\nu=\pm 1$, i.e. only for chiral $p$-wave superconductors.\cite{Arfi:1988}
+Here we consider zero-field Hall transport resulting from electron-impurity interactions in the bulk of the superconductor, which we show are easily several orders of magnitude larger than the edge contribution~\cite{wave:20}.
+There are earlier theoretical predictions for impurity-induced anomalous thermal Hall effects in chiral superconductors based on point-like impurities by several authors~\cite{Arfi:1988,Li:2015,Yip:2016}.
+As we show, the point-like impurity model, which includes only s-wave quasiparticle-impurity scattering, predicts zero Hall response except for Chern number $\nu=\pm 1$~\cite{wave:20}, i.e. only for chiral p-wave superconductors~\cite{Arfi:1988}.

-In the following we present a self-consistent theory incorporating the effects of finite-size impurities and show that such effects cannot be ignored in a quantitative description of Hall transport in chiral superconductors.
+In the following we present a self-consistent theory incorporating the effects of finite-size impurities and show that such effects are essential for a quantitative description of Hall transport in chiral superconductors.
 Experimental observation of an impurity-induced anomalous thermal Hall effect would provide a definitive signature of chiral superconductivity.
 The bulk effect can easily dominate the edge state contribution to the anomalous Hall current, except in ultra-pure fully gapped chiral superconductors.